featheredtoast/auto-reloaded-repl/README.md

 * Currently finds the repl to connect to by `.nrepl-port` in the project root.
 May be other connection schemes in the future.
 * Redo namespaces?
 Align under a better package structure.
-* Perhaps abstract the component so any command can be sent on change, not just `reloaded-repl.`
-* Return the client repl's printed output, rather than its result on success.

 ## License